Shaskuh District

 Shaskuh District (بخش شاسکوه) is in Zirkuh County, South Khorasan province, Iran.
 Its capital is the city of Abiz-e Jadid.

 History

-In 2013, Zirkuh and Zohan Districts were separated from Qaen County in the establishment of Zirkuh County, which was divided into three districts of two rural districts each, with the city of Hajjiabad as its capital.
-After the 2016 National Census, the village of Abiz-e Jadid was elevated to the status of a city.
+In 2011, Zirkuh and Zohan Districts were separated from Qaen County in the establishment of Zirkuh County, which was divided into three districts of two rural districts each, with the city of Hajjiabad as its capital.
+The village of Abiz-e Jadid was converted to a city in 2018.

 Demographics

 Population

-At the time of the 2016 census, the district's population was 9,490 inhabitants in 2,720 households.
+At the time of the 2016 National Census, the district's population was 9,490 inhabitants in 2,720 households.